 Disadvantages of investing in real estate:

 - Real estate is illiquid

 - Real estate investing requires a lot of money

 You need this for down payments, closing costs, repairs and improvements, insurance, and taxes.
 If you’re using leverage from financing, your potential return increases but so does your risk of losing money.

 Real estate investing is hard work unless you use other people’s money or have a property management company manage the day-to-day operations.
 It also requires a lot monitoring plus unlike gold where you can just look up gold rate today in Bangalore or Mumbai there is no real way to digitally monitor the price of your property.

 Real estate investing can be risky when markets turn bad.
-Although real estate prices typically go up over time, they can and do drop rapidly in the short term during recessions and other adverse economic events.
+Although real estate prices typically go up over time and are considered a good investment during recession, they can and do drop rapidly in short term during recessions and other adverse economic events.